 Legal Funding for Avandia Settlements

 Are you an attorney or plaintiff with slow-paying Avandia settlements?
-If so, RD Legal Funding can convert your settled Avandia cases into immediate cash via our proprietary Fee Acceleration post-settlement funding program.
+If so, RD Legal Funding has a solution for monetizing legal fees associated with slow-paying settlements.
+Their proprietary Fee Acceleration program converts your settled case fees into fast working capital.
 Simply fill out the brief application to the right for a free consultation with one of our legal funding specialists.
 You can also reach us at 1-800-565-5177 to speak with a Fee Acceleration expert.

 Avandia, manufactured by GlaxoSmithKline, is the brand name for the diabetes drug rosiglitazone, which is intended to help people with type 2 diabetes control their blood sugar levels.
 It was approved by the FDA in May of 1999 and quickly became the world’s best-selling type-2 diabetes drug.

 Heart disease and stroke are the number one causes of death and disability among patients with type-2 diabetes.
 However, it was determined that Avandia increased the risk of heart attacks among those suffering from type-2 diabetes.
 Yet even after a 2007 study linked the drug to increased levels of heart attack and stroke in type-2 diabetes patients, the drug continued to be prescribed.

 According to some experts, Avandia may have caused between 60,000 and 200,000 heart attacks and deaths due to cardiovascular problems in the U.S. from 1999 to 2006.
 The lead author of the 2007 study published in The New England Journal of Medicine, Dr. Steven E. Nilsson, estimated that Avandia users faced a 43 percent higher risk of a heart attack or other cardiovascular events.
 In November of 2007, the FDA required the addition of a “black box” warning to Avandia labels.